MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/device-based-licensing.md

 - Navigate to **Devices** > **Configuration Profiles**
 - Create a new profile, select **Windows 10 or later** as the platform and **Settings Catalog** as the profile type.
 - Navigate to **Microsoft Office 2016 (Machine) > Licensing Settings** and select the **Use a device-based license for Office 365 ProPlus** policy.
-- **Enable** the policy and assign it to group which contains the targeted devices.
+- **Enable** the policy and assign it to group that contains the targeted devices.

 ### Using Group Policy
 If you use Group Policy to configure Microsoft 365 Apps for enterprise settings, you can enable the "Use a device-based license for Microsoft 365 Apps for enterprise" policy setting.
 This policy setting can be found under Computer Configuration\Policies\Administrative Templates\Microsoft Office 2016 (Machine)\Licensing Settings.